Rural Resident Medical Officer Cadetships for Indigenous Medical Students

 Who is eligible?

-- Indigenous Australian medical students studying in NSW.
+• Indigenous Australian medical students studying at an Australian university in NSW.

-- Indigenous Australian medical students studying interstate or in New Zealand who completed Year 12 in NSW.
+• Indigenous Australian medical students studying interstate at an Australian university or in New Zealand and who completed Year 12 in NSW.

 There are two eligibility pathways as an Indigenous Cadet.